 During 2004, Products Corporation obtained advertising, media buying and direct marketing services from various subsidiaries of WPP.
 Ms. Robinson is employed by one of WPP's subsidiaries, however, Ms. Robinson is neither an executive officer of, nor does she hold any material equity interest in, WPP.
-Products Corporation paid WPP \$0.4 million for such services in 2004, which fees were less than 1% of the Company's estimate of WPP's consolidated gross revenues for 2004 and less than 1% of the Company's consolidated gross revenues for 2004 and less than 1% of the Company's consolidated gross revenues for 2004 and less than 1% of the Company's consolidated gross revenues for 2004.
-Products Corporation's decision to engage WPP was based upon WPP's professional expertise in understanding the advertising needs of the company operates, and the rates paid were competitive with industry rates for similarly situated advertising agencies.
+Products Corporation paid WPP \$0.4 million for such services in 2004, which fees were less than 1% of the Company's estimate of WPP's consolidated gross revenues for 2004 and less than 1% of the Company's consolidated gross revenues for 2004.
+Products Corporation's decision to engage WPP was based upon WPP's professional expertise in understanding the advertising needs of the consumer packaged goods industry, as well as its global presence in many of the international markets in which the Company operates, and the rates paid were competitive with industry rates for similarly situated advertising agencies.